lsalim31/projects/LogicProblem/README.md

 |  F  |  F  |  T  |

 For this example, we can easily see that the sentence **(p ∨ ¬q)** staisifies our needs.
 In two dimenions (two propositional variables), there are 16 possibles outcomes (i.e., one can form 16 different propositional sentences when working with two variables).
 This does not seem challenging enough, but if we generalize this to n dimensions, the problem becomes extremely difficult for us (with 2^(2^n) possible outcomes) and that is where this program comes in.
+The mathematical perspective can be seen on [compoundProp3.pdf](/compoundProp3.pdf).

 ## The question.
 Given a general truth table output, for intance (say in 3 dimensions):